-No. Recommendation Evidence Severity NO. level 119 Inmunonutrition seems advisable in malnourished patients undergoing gastrointestinal surgery for cancer, due to the decrease in infectious complications, and a possible shortening of hospitalization.
-Low Strong 120 The use of epidural analgesia is recommended for the first 24-48 h after surgery and its withdrawal after this initial period of pain control, decreasing the concentrations of local anesthetics with epidural opioids to reduce motor block and allow ambulation.
-High Strong 121 The use of paracetamol and NSAIDs is recommended for the control of postoperative pain with opioid rescues in case of severe pain not controlled with epidural analgesia or with other local or regional analgesia techniques.
-High Strong 122 Early postoperative feeding should be started as soon as possible, within hours after surgery in most patients.
-Moderate (high in colorectal surgery) Strong 123 Early mobilization through patient education and encouragement is recommended to reduce the number of adverse effects.
+No. Recommendation Level of evidence Grade of recommendation 119 IM is recommended in malnourished patients undergoing gastrointestinal surgery for cancer due to the decrease in infectious complications and a possible shortening of hospitalisation.
+Low Strong 120 The use of epidural analgesia is recommended for the first 24-48 hours after surgery and its withdrawal after this initial period of pain control, decreasing the concentrations of local anaesthetics with epidural opioids to reduce motor block and allow ambulation.
+High Strong 121 The use of paracetamol and NSAIDs is recommended for the control of postoperative pain with opioid rescues in the case of severe pain not controlled with epidural analgesia or with other local or regional analgesia techniques.
+High Strong 122 Early postoperative feeding should begin as soon as possible, within hours after surgery in most patients.
+Moderate (high in colorectal surgery) Strong 123 Early mobilisation through patient education and encouragement is recommended to reduce the number of adverse effects.
 Moderate Strong 124 Preoperative and postoperative respiratory physiotherapy is recommended.
-High Strong 125 Oral administration of iron salts is not recommended in the immediate postoperative period to improve the hemoglobin level and decrease the transfusion rate.
-Moderate Strong 126 Postoperative treatment with FEEV is suggested to improve the hemoglobin levels and reduce the transfusion rate, especially in patients with low iron stores and / or anemia moderate-severe post-bleeding.
-Moderate Strong 127 The application of "restrictive" transfusion criteria is recommended of packed red blood cells (CH) (if symptoms or Hb level <70 g / L), in most hospitalized patients (medical, surgical, or critical), without active bleeding and hemodynamically stable (including septic, upper gastrointestinal bleeding and postpartum anemia) High Strong 128 The application of "restrictive" transfusion criteria is recommended. of CH (Hb ≤75 g / L) in cardiac surgery patients.
-Moderate Strong 129 The application of restrictive transfusion criteria is recommended of CH (Hb <80 g / L) in patients with a history of cardiovascular disease who underwent orthopedic surgery or hip fracture repair surgery Moderate Strong 130 Clean the surgical wound with sterile isotonic saline, potable water, or distilled water.
+High Strong 125 Oral administration of iron salts is not recommended in the immediate postoperative period to improve the haemoglobin level and decrease the transfusion rate.
+Moderate Strong 126 Postoperative treatment with FEEV is suggested to improve haemoglobin levels and reduce the transfusion rate, especially in patients with low iron stores and / or anaemia moderate-severe post-bleeding.
+Moderate Strong 127 The application of "restrictive" transfusion criteria is recommended of packed red blood cells (CH) (if symptoms or Hb level <70 g / L), in most hospitalised patients (medical, surgical or critical), without active bleeding and who are haemodynamically stable (including septic, upper gastrointestinal bleeding and postpartum anaemia) High Strong 128 The application of "restrictive" transfusion criteria is recommended of CH (Hb \leq 75 g / L) in cardiac surgery patients.
+Moderate Strong 129 The application of restrictive transfusion criteria is recommended of CH (Hb <80 g / L) in patients with a history of cardiovascular disease who have undergone orthopaedic surgery or hip fracture repair surgery.
+Moderate Strong 130 The surgical wound should be cleaned with sterile isotonic saline, potable water or distilled water.
 Moderate Strong 131 Topical antibiotics can be applied to surgical wounds with primary closure after surgery to prevent surgical site infection.
-Low Weak 132 In wounds with closure by first intention, whenever possible, it is suggested not to lift the dressing during the first 24-48 hours.
+Low Weak 132 In wounds with closure by first intention, whenever possible it is recommended not to lift the dressing during the first 24-48 hours.
 Low Weak